svenkat683/Node-typescript-starter/README.md

-# Node-typescript-starter
+# Node-typescript-Mongodb-starter

-The starter template for nodeJS + Typescript application
+This is a starter template for nodeJS + Typescript + Mongodb application.
+Additionally it has AWS lambda setup.

-## Run below commands in terminal one by one to start the application
+## Run below commands in terminal one by one to start the app.

   1. mkdir `<yourProjectName>` && cd `<yourProjectName>`
   2. ```git clone --depth 1 https://github.com/TheSubbu/Node-typescript-starter.git .```